tpope/vim-fugitive/README.markdown

 `:Gwrite` writes to both the work tree and index versions of a file, making it like `git add` when called from a work tree file and like `git checkout` when called from the index or a blob in history.

+Use `:Gbrowse` to open the current file on GitHub, with optional line range (try it in visual mode!).
+If your current repository isn't on GitHub, `git instaweb` will be spun up instead.

 Add `%{fugitive#statusline()}` to `'statusline'` to get an indicator with the current branch in (surprise!) your statusline.